secnate/Swift-Programming-Projects/README.md

 - [Spaceship Shooter](https://github.com/secnate/SwiftProjects/tree/main/SpaceshipGame) and [Pong](https://github.com/secnate/SwiftProjects/tree/main/Pong) Games

 These were the first games that Nathan has made for iOS using SpriteKit.
 The goal was to learn how SpriteKit works.
 Some of Nathan's favorite features in the Spaceship Shooter game are the usage of the device's accelerometer to change a player’s spaceship position, user-friendly tutorial, and multiple levels which range from being easy to being extremely hard.
 There are also multiple levels for the pong game as well as a multiplayer option.

+## How To Open And Run Them
+Install Apple's XCode on your Apple computer, open the .xcodeproj project, and click the "Run" button to run the app either in a computer-based simulator or in a deployed version on a iOS device of your choosing.